B2B eCommerce marketplace: Platforms, Building Guide, and Success Principles

 B2B Marketplaces: A Gateway for Business Growth

-Small and medium-sized enterprises (SMEs) are increasingly recognizing the potential of B2B marketplaces as powerful online platforms seamlessly connecting businesses to other businesses.
-These marketplaces facilitate efficient product listings on wholesale portals, fostering connections with B2B customers and driving business growth.
+These business models facilitate efficient product listings on wholesale marketplaces, fostering connections with B2B customers and driving the growth of the business.
 As a testament to this trend, forecasts predict that by the end of 2023, B2B eCommerce marketplaces will contribute $1.8 trillion in sales, constituting 17% of all B2B sales.

 A McKinsey report further emphasizes this shift, revealing that approximately 65% of diverse B2B enterprises conducted their entire business online in 2022.
-This statistic not only underscores the significance of B2B marketplaces but also foretells their potential expansion as integral components of global marketplace dynamics.
+This statistic not only underscores the significance of B2B marketplaces but also foretells their potential expansion as integral components of world marketplace dynamics.

 Seamless Integration and Global Marketplace Dynamics